How to Dispose of an Old Mattress

 Properly disposing of old mattresses isn’t just about doing the right thing – it’s about doing the legal thing.

 Most states have regulations related to mattress disposal.
-For instance, in New Jersey, improper mattress disposal is subject to strict penalties.
+In New Jersey, improper mattress disposal is subject to strict penalties.

 mattress disposal local regulation